strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .5.11 =
+* Fixed bug where only first letter of a meta value was showing up on checkout form.

 = .5.10 =
 * Fixed issue with file uploads.
 (Thanks, rwilki)